Geoff Chappell, Software Analyst

 The ProfileSource argument tells what caused the interrupt.

 The KeProfileInterruptWithSource function is exported from the kernel in version 3.51 and higher.

-The KeProfileInterruptWithSource function is not documented, but has a C-language declaration in the NTOSP.H file in the Windows Driver Kit (WDK) for Windows 10.
+The KeProfileInterruptWithSource function is not documented, but has a C-language declaration in the NTOSP.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 The 32-bit implementation increments the InterruptCount in the current processor’s KPRCB.
 This count is also incremented for other interrupts, of course.
 That the 32-bit kernel increments it specially for the profile interrupt has to do with the very different ways that the kernel and HAL cooperate over interrupt handling in 32-bit and 64-bit Windows (which is its own, huge, topic far beyond the scope of this note).

 However the count gets incremented for any interrupt, it is the same InterruptCount that can be retrieved for each processor via the ZwQuerySystemInformation and ZwQuerySystemInformationEx functions when given the information class SystemProcessorPerformanceInformation (0x08) or SystemProcessorPerformanceInformationEx (0x8D).